lpsinger/BlackHoleHunter/README.txt

 Modified from http://www.astro.gla.ac.uk/users/martin/epo/bhh/bhh.zip
 by Leo Singer.

-To start, just run the following command in this directory:
+To start, just open a terminal and run the following command in this directory:

     python -m CGIHTTPServer 8000